 Real-world Example: ROI Estimation

-Here’s a real example of a direct labor cost savings calculation from a client considering SPARK Select, a semi-custom project management solution.
+Here’s a real example of a direct labor cost savings calculation from a client considering custom construction software.
+You can find this worksheet here for your own calculations.

 How else will your new tool directly save your company money?
 Are you replacing existing tools (and their monthly costs)?
 You can easily factor these cost-savings into your final estimation as well.